RPGroup-PBoC/mscl_survival/doc/section_5_methods.md

 enclosed in a Haison environmental chamber (approximately 1°C regulation efficiency).
 The microscope was equipped with a 488 nm laser excitation source (CrystaLaser) and a 520/35 laser optimized filter set (Semrock).
-The images were collected on an Andor Xion +897 EMCCD camera and all microscope and acquisition operations were controlled via the open source $\mu$Manager microscope control software [@edelstein2014].
+The images were collected on an Andor iXon EM+ 897 EMCCD camera and all microscope and acquisition operations were controlled via the open source $\mu$Manager microscope control software [@edelstein2014].
 Once cells were securely mounted onto the surface of the glass coverslip, between 15 and 20 positions containing 5 to